 The changes to strike-off activity depend on the basis of the proposed strike-off.
 In the case of applications for voluntary strike-off, a notice will be published in the Gazette as normal in order to place the proposed strike-off in the public domain.
-However, until 10 September 2020 any further action to strike off and dissolve the company will be suspended, in order to protect creditors and any other interested parties who may wish to object to the company being struck off.5 An exception to this suspension policy, applicable from 1 June 2020, applies in cases where the registrar has evidence that the relevant company is no longer in operation following an investigation.
-In such a case, the registrar will continue with strike-off action.
+However, until 10 September 2020 any further action to strike off and dissolve the company was suspended, in order to protect creditors and any other interested parties who may wish to object to the company being struck off.6 An exception to this suspension policy, applicable from 1 June 2020, applied in cases where the registrar has evidence that the relevant company is no longer in operation following an investigation.
+In such a case, the registrar continued with strike-off action.

 In cases where a proposed strike-off is due to filing defaults, the registrar would ordinarily proceed towards striking off a company by sending two letters to the company and then publishing a notice in the Gazette.
-Under the temporary concessionary policy, the registrar will continue to write to companies if their annual accounts or confirmation statement are overdue but will not publish the Gazette notice.
-This is intended to give businesses an opportunity to file any outstanding documents and bring their record up to date.
+Until 10 October 2020, under the temporary concessionary policy, the registrar continued to write to companies if their annual accounts or confirmation statement were overdue but did not publish the Gazette notice.
+This was intended to give businesses an opportunity to file any outstanding documents and bring their record up to date.
+However, as from 10 October 2020, Companies House has recommenced the compulsory strike off process for companies which it believes are no longer carrying on business or operation.7